 One important point – you can get sciatica and trigger points around gluteus minimus at the same time.
 In fact, tense muscles caused by the discomfort of sciatica can set off trigger points in this muscle.

-If you want to find out more about treating trigger points, just fill in the form below.
+If you want to find out more about treating trigger points, just click the link below.
 You’ll get a free information pack and join a free email course on trigger point releases and pain relief techniques.